odinuv/web/slides/database-tech/slides.md

     - BLOB / image -- binary data,
     - BLOB -- binary large object (LOB, LO).
 - Details of working with LO are dependent on the database interface.
-    - Send escaped data within the SQL string (limited size),
+    - Escaped data may be sent within the SQL string (limited size),
-    - Binary data must be sent via special functions.
+    - Binary data may be sent via special functions ('unlimited' size).
-- Use this to store medium sized files, better than storing them in file system.
+- Use this to store medium sized files, better than storing them in a file system.
 </section>

 <section markdown='1'>
 ## Automatically Generated Key
-- The most commonly used type of primary key:
+- The most commonly used type of a primary key:
-    - abstract record identifier,
+    - an abstract record identifier,
     - independent on outside conditions,
     - **auto-increment** or **sequence**,
     - simpler to use than compound keys (all parts must be used).
 - There should be a natural key defined too (for the end-user).
-- No database fully follows the standard (historical reasons).
+- No database follows the standard fully (historical reasons).
 </section>

 <section markdown='1'>
 ## Auto-increment in PostgreSQL
-- The column is assigned special data type `serial` when creating table.
+- The column is assigned a special data type `serial` when creating the table.
-    - `CREATE TABLE table (id serial NOT NULL,` ...
+    - `CREATE TABLE table (id serial NOT NULL,` ...
     - creates a **sequence** to generate the values;
-    - assigns default value to:
+    - assigns a default value to:
         - `nextval('sequence_name')`
-    - cannot be exported exactly (column is integer).
+    - cannot be exported exactly (the column is an integer).
-- To obtain last value call:
+- To obtain the last value, call:
     - `SELECT currval('sequence_name')`,
     - or `$db->lastInsertId('sequence_name')` in PDO.
-- If value is inserted explicitly, sequence won't update!
+- If a value is inserted explicitly, the sequence won't update!
     - Subsequent inserts will probably fail!
 </section>

 <section markdown='1'>
 ## Currval or Max?
-- To obtain the last value of inserted row, you **must always** use predefined functions.
+- To obtain the last value of an inserted row, you **must always** use predefined functions.
 - Correct:
     - `SELECT currval('sequence_name')`
     - `$db->lastInsertId('sequence_name')`